-Continue with Virtual Server for Web Interface or StoreFront Servers on page 17.

-• Yes, BIG-IP APM should support smart card authentication

-Select this option if you want the BIG-IP system to support smart card authentication to the Citrix deployment.
-Note that with this implementation users must enter their PIN twice; once as they authenticate to the Web Interface or StoreFront server, and once as the Citrix application or desktop is launched.
+Continue with Virtual Server for Web Interface or StoreFront Servers on page 18. - Yes, BIG-IP APM should support smart card authentication Select this option if you want the BIG-IP system to support smart card authentication to the Citrix deployment.
+Note that with this implementation users must enter their PIN twice; once as they authenticate to the Web Interface or StoreFront server, and once as the Citrix application or desktop is launched. - a.

-a.
 Do you want to replace Citrix Web Interface or StoreFront servers with the BIG-IP system?
 You can use the BIG-IP system to eliminate the need for the Citrix Web Interface or StoreFront servers altogether.
-If you do not replace the Web Interface or StoreFront servers with the BIG-IP system, Citrix published applications are presented using Citrix Web Interface or StoreFront servers.

-• Yes, replace Citrix Web Interface or StoreFront servers with the BIG-IP system

-Select this option if you want to replace the need for Citrix Web Interface or StoreFront servers with the BIG-IP system.
+If you do not replace the Web Interface or StoreFront servers with the BIG-IP system, Citrix published applications are presented using Citrix Web Interface or StoreFront servers. - Yes, replace Citrix Web Interface or StoreFront servers with the BIG-IP system Select this option if you want to replace the need for Citrix Web Interface or StoreFront servers with the BIG-IP system.
 In this case, Citrix published applications are presented using an F5 Dynamic Presentation Webtop instead of the Citrix Web Interface or StoreFront.
 With this approach, you do not need Citrix Web Interface or StoreFront servers in your environment.
-This BIG-IP system must have connectivity to a Citrix XML Broker or DDC server, or a BIG-IP virtual server that load balances a pool of XML Broker or DDC servers.

-i Important Citrix XML Brokers and Desktop Delivery Controllers require that SID enumeration is enabled when using smart card authentication with Webtops.
-Citrix article CTX117489 describes how to enable SID enumeration for XenApp servers and CTX129968 describes the process for Desktop Delivery Controllers.
+This BIG-IP system must have connectivity to a Citrix XML Broker or DDC server, or a BIG-IP virtual server that load balances a pool of XML Broker or DDC servers. - important Citrix XML Brokers and Desktop Delivery Controllers require that SID enumeration is enabled when using smart card authentication with Webtops.
+Citrix article CTX117489 describes how to enable SID enumeration for Virtual Apps servers and CTX129968 describes the process for Desktop Delivery Controllers.
 XML Brokers and DDCs also need to trust XML requests sent to XML services.
-Citrix article CTX132461 contains procedures on how to enable XML trust on DDC.

-a.
-Does the smart card UPN match the domain name of your Citrix environment?

-Choose whether the User Principal Name, located in the smart card client certificates Subject Alternative Name field, will match the domain name of your Citrix Active directory domain.

-• Yes, the UPNs are the same

-Select this option if the smart card UPN matches the domain name of the Citrix environment.
+Citrix article CTX132461 contains procedures on how to enable XML trust on DDC. - Select the type of Citrix Access Method you want to use Choose whether you want the Citrix Receiver clients to use PNAgent (Virtual Apps Services) or StoreFront-based access protocol for publishing applications from Citrix XML Broker or DDC server. - Use Citrix PNAgent based access Select this option if you want Citrix Receiver clients to use PNAgent-based access protocol for publishing applications from Citrix XML Broker or DDC server. - Use StoreFront based access Select this option if you want Citrix Receiver clients to use StoreFront-based access protocol for publishing applications from Citrix XML Broker or DDC server.
+Selecting this option enables the BIG-IP APM to act as a full StoreFront replacement. - Does the smart card UPN match the domain name of your Citrix environment?
+Choose whether the User Principal Name, located in the smart card client certificates Subject Alternative Name field, will match the domain name of your Citrix Active directory domain. - Yes, the UPNs are the same Select this option if the smart card UPN matches the domain name of the Citrix environment.
 The iApp does not create an BIG-IP APM Active Directory AAA Server in this case.
-Continue with Virtual Server for Web Interface or StoreFront Servers on page 17.
+Continue with Virtual Server for Web Interface or StoreFront Servers on page 18.

-No, the UPNs are different
+· No, the UPNs are different